 Leaking cylinder head O-rings and/or porous cylinder heads can cause coolant loss and engine overheating.
 A porous cylinder will require replacement.

-Extensive transmission damage can occur in some of the automatic transmission models when the transmission oil cooler fails and allows coolant to mix with the automatic transmission fluid.
+Aging plastic components in the cooling system—including the connecting pipes to the radiator—can fail unexpectedly.automatic transmission models when the transmission oil cooler fails and allows coolant to mix with the automatic transmission fluid.

-Volkswagen Vanagon Recalls (Recent)

 Volkswagen Vanagon Questions

+Volkswagen Vanagon Recalls

 Volkswagen Vanagon Reviews

 Actually -- I drive a Westfalia -- and despite the cost of repairs which must assumed with maintaining one of these beauties -- there is no other form of transport like them!
 If you love the outdoors -- yet hate to cram tents into hatchbacks -- this is the ultimate answer.
 It is fun to drive once you have the feel of it and offers many of the comforts of an RV -- without the 50,000 cost.
 But do...